binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 Injection occurs when untrusted data is sent to an interpreter as part of a command or query.
 The attacker’s hostile data can cause the interpreter to execute commands that would not otherwise execute, or gain access to data without the correct authorization.

 In order for injection attacks to be successful, untrusted data must be unsuccessfully validated, filtered, and sanitised before it reaches the interpreter.
-In worst case scenarios, due to horrible security practices, untrusted data isn't validate, filtered, or unsanitised at all.
+In worst case scenarios, due to horrible security practices, untrusted data isn't validated, filtered, or unsanitised at all.

 Injection defects are often easy to discover simply by examining the code that handles untrusted data, including internal data.
 These same defects are often harder to discover when blackbox testing, either manually or via fuzzers.
 Defects [can range](https://www.owasp.org/index.php/Injection_Flaws) from trivial to complete system compromise.